Sans Souci Festival of Dance Cinema, SansSouciFest.org

 Dancing by Gabrielle Agretti, young boy and over 30 guest appearances of professional dancers and leaders in the community of Torino, Italy

-Music composed by Vivaldi
+Music Composed by Vivaldi

-Music performed by Gabrielle Agretti
+Music Performed by Gabrielle Agretti

 Cinematography by Dario Orlando, Dario Armao